To reduce pandemic’s toll on foster kids, Gen Justice outlines 33 options for lawmakers

 PHOENIX, Arizona – Today Gen Justice released 33 Reforms to Help Kids in Foster Care During the Pandemic and After, a shareable blueprint of ideas to help lawmakers address the pandemic’s impact on children in foster care.
 Reports show that severe abuse has been rising, courts are backed up, and the number of foster families is dwindling.

-“The foster care system was already struggling to keep up because of the opioid epidemic,” said Darcy Olsen, Gen Justice founder.
+“The foster care system was already struggling to keep up because of the opioid epidemic,” said Darcy Olsen, Gen Justice CEO.
 “Lawmakers must act swiftly to get ahead of the coming tsunami.”

 Comprehensive government data shows that increases in unemployment are associated with increases in violence against children.